SNUDerek/MLPy/README.md

-# MLPy - a simple machine learning library in python + numpy
+# MLPy - a machine learning library in python + numpy

 ## PURPOSE